- Best Laser Square Reviews

 - The laser line is only visible indoors

-- Precision : Able to project 90 degree lines for squaring; The Bosch GTL3’s laser lines are positioned in front of laser base for easy centering over point and precise adjustment
+- PRECISION: Accurately projects 90° lines for squaring tile, flooring layout, and walls.
+This laser square features lines that are positioned in front of laser base for easy centering over point and precise adjustment

-- Sharp: Bright, highly visible laser lines raise from the surface to project over and travel past uneven surfaces or obstructions; Exclusive switchable 45 degree line helps verify proper positioning of square tiles between 0 and 90 degree
+- VISIBILTY: Bright, sharp, highly visible laser lines raise from the surface to project over and travel past uneven surfaces or obstructions; Exclusive switchable 45° line helps verify proper positioning of square tiles between 0° and 90°

 This Bosch tile later is capable of projecting 90-degree lines, plus there’s an option 45-degree line, which makes squaring up incredibly easy with this laser level.
 The position of the laser line generators within the Bosch GTL3 makes it fantastic for a wide range of applications, even when remodeling cases.